stezz/teachable-scripts/README.md

 Please take that into consideration before using this project and don't come to me to ask for repairs afterwards ;)**

 ## Install and Config

+### Install as standalone python package
 This script has been tested with python 3.9

-You can find the package on PyPi
+In case you wanted just the python package you can find it on PyPi, that's how to install:
 ```commandline
 pip install teachable-school-manager
 ```